Algebraic K-Theory of infinity-Operads: Introduction

-In this paper we introduce abelian groups $K_n(D)$ for an $\infty$-operad $D$ which we call K-theory groups of $D$.
+In this paper we introduce abelian groups $K_n(D)$ for an $\infty$-operad $D$ which we call the K-theory groups of $D$.
 The zeroth group $K_0(D)$ can be defined very explicitly using generators and relations, see Section \ref{sec_k0}.
 For the higher groups we have to make use of homotopy theoretic methods.
 More precisely we use a model structure on the category of dendroidal sets which was introduced in \cite{BaNi}.
 By means of this model structure we can define for every dendroidal set $D$ a `derived underlying space' whose homotopy groups are the groups $K_n(D)$ (Section \ref{sec_higher}).

-We show that these groups are invariant under equivalence of $\infty$-operads and that they admit long exact sequences coming from cofibre sequences of $\infty$-operads.
+We show that these groups are invariant under equivalences of $\infty$-operads and that they admit long exact sequences coming from cofibre sequences of $\infty$-operads.
 Using these properties one can already compute the $K$-groups for basic cases.
-For example for (the dendroidal version of) the $E_\infty$-operad we show that $K_n(E_\infty) = 0$ for all $n$.
-Another easy example of an $\infty$-operad is $\eta$, which corresponds to the trivial topological operad without any higher operations.
-For this $\infty$-operad we show that the $K$-groups are given by the stable homotopy groups of spheres.
-More generally we treat the example $\Omega[T]$ which is an $\infty$-operad associated to a tree $T$.
-We then show $K_n\big(\Omega[T]\big) \cong \bigoplus_{\ell(T)}\pi_n^\mathcal{S}$ where $\ell(T)$ is the number of leaves of the tree $T$ and $\pi_n^\mathcal{S}$ are the stable homotopy groups of spheres (Corollary \ref{komega}).
+For example, for (a dendroidal version of) an $E_\infty$-operad we show that $K_n(E_\infty) = 0$ for all $n$.
+Another easy example of an $\infty$-operad is $\eta$, the trivial operad without higher operations; for this $\infty$-operad we show that the $K$-groups are given by the stable homotopy groups of spheres.
+More generally, we treat the example $\Omega[T]$, the $\infty$-operad associated to a tree $T$, and show that $K_n\big(\Omega[T]\big) \cong \bigoplus_{\ell(T)}\pi_n^\mathcal{S}$, where $\ell(T)$ is the number of leaves of the tree $T$ and $\pi_n^\mathcal{S}$ are the stable homotopy groups of spheres (Corollary \ref{komega}).